ScriptRaccoon/drumcomputer/README.md

-# Drum machine
+# Drum computer

-This is a drum machine in the browser.
+This is a drum computer in the browser.
 It is very easy to use.

 Sound effects:
 https://www.fesliyanstudios.com/